Europe swept by blistering and potentially record-breaking temperatures - KTVZ

 By Laura Paddison, Barbie Latza Nadeau, Sharon Braithwaite and Elinda Labropoulou, CNN

-(CNN) — A blistering and deadly heat wave is sweeping Europe, potentially bringing record-breaking temperatures.
+(CNN) — A blistering and deadly heat wave is sweeping Europe, potentially bringing record-breaking temperatures and raising serious concerns about the impacts on people’s health, especially as the continent welcomes an influx of tourists.

 Parts of Spain, France, Greece, Croatia and Italy are all facing intense heat, with temperatures rising above 40 degrees Celsius (104 Fahrenheit).